aridjayarecipes/cutesrecipes.web.app/content/post/1892-recipe-of-award-winning-curdrice-fritters.md

 - " Pomegranate if you like to add optional"
 recipeinstructions:
 - "Grind the boiled rice in your mixer without water in a consistency of making a ball shape with it.
 Add curd, salt and mix in a spoon with the grind rice.
 Keep it aside"
-- "Now take the mustard seed,jeera seed & Chana dal for seasoning the curd rice  Season it with a little oil and mix it with curd rice kept aside"
+- "Now take the mustard seed,jeera seed &amp; Chana dal for seasoning the curd rice  Season it with a little oil and mix it with curd rice kept aside"
 - "Mix all purpose flour with a pinch salt and pepper powder with water in watery consistency"
 - "Now take the curd rice and make it in ball shape in your comfortable size and make a hole and fill it with your favorite pickle."
 - "Now dip the ball in all purpose flour and then coat it with bread crumbs repeat the same process one more time and keep the balls aside"